oxipay/oxidocs/docs/platforms/prestashop.md

 # Setting up Oxipay on a PrestaShop Store

 This document outlines the steps needed to install Oxipay on your PrestaShop store.
-Oxipay is a payment gateway that enables customers on your stores to purchase items using their credit cards on an interest free payment plan.

 <div class="panel">
   At the time of writing this article, Oxipay was developed and tested against PrestaShop version <code>1.6.1.9</code>.
 Please note, however, that the plugin should still be compatible with  PrestaShop versions <code>1.6.X</code> and <code>1.7.X</code>.